balderdashy/sails-docs/reference/waterline/models/addToCollection.md

 + If an empty array of parent ids is provided, then this is a [no-op](https://en.wikipedia.org/wiki/NOP#Code).

 ### Notes
-> + If the association is "2-way" (meaning it has `via`) then the relevant foreign keys or collections of these child records will be modified accordingly.
+> + If the association is "2-way" (meaning it has `via`) then the child records will be modified accordingly.
+If the attribute on the other (e.g. "Purchase") side is singular, the each child record's foreign key ("cashier") will be changed.
+If it's plural, then each child record's collection will be modified accordingly.
 > + In addition, if the `via` points at a singular ("model") attribute on the other side, then `.addToCollection()` will "steal" these child records if necessary.
 For example, imagine you have an Employee model with this plural ("collection") attribute: `involvedInPurchases: { collection: 'Purchase', via: 'cashier' }`.
 If you executed `Employee.addToCollection(7, 'involvedInPurchases', [47])` to assign this purchase to employee #7 (Dolly), but purchase #47 was already associated with a different employee (e.g. #12, Motoki), then this would "steal" the purchase from Motoki and give it to Dolly.
 In other words, if you executed `Employee.find([7, 12]).populate('involvedInPurchases')`, Dolly's `involvedInPurchases` array would contain purchase #47 and Motoki's would not.

 <docmeta name="displayName" value=".addToCollection()">